 Bloomberg Law, LexisNexis, and Thomson Reuters Westlaw all offer comprehensive bankruptcy practice centers or areas, which are convenient starting places for research.
 These practice centers collect both primary and secondary sources.

 - Bloomberg Law's Bankruptcy practice center includes cases, statutes, and court rules, as well as an online-only bankruptcy treatise, dockets and bankruptcy filings, and transactional resources related to bankruptcy.

-- In the Bankruptcy Law practice area on Lexis Advance, content includes cases, statutes, and court rules, along with the treatise Collier on Bankruptcy and several other Collier publications.
-Lexis Practice Advisor (accessible under the tiles to the left of the Lexis Advance Research button) offers a topic-based approach to primary and secondary sources with an emphasis on transactional aspects of bankruptcy like workouts and out-of-court corporate restructurings.
+- In the Bankruptcy Law practice area on Lexis+, content includes cases, statutes, and court rules, along with the treatise Collier on Bankruptcy and several other Collier publications.
+The Practical Guidance area of Lexis+ offers a topic-based approach to sources with an emphasis on transactional aspects of bankruptcy like workouts and out-of-court corporate restructurings.
 Current bankruptcy news articles from Law360 also appear here.

 - Like the other services, Westlaw's Bankruptcy practice area features cases, statutes, and court rules.
 Additional notable content here includes the treatise Norton Bankruptcy Law & Practice and other Norton publications, bankruptcy data, and Practical Law’s practice tools like forms, checklists, and "tool kits" (commentary and lists of resources on bankruptcy sub-topics).

 Article 1, Section 8 of the United States Constitution authorizes Congress to establish "uniform Laws on the subject of Bankruptcies throughout the United States."
 Bankruptcy law is, therefore, largely a matter of federal law, although bankruptcy law operates against a backdrop of rights created by state law as well.